javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 That's rare, but such a thing may happen when a visitor loads outdated JavaScript code, e.g. from a proxy cache.
 So the code is old, but his database is new.

-To protect from errors, we should check `db.version` and suggest he reloads the page.
+To protect from errors, we should check `db.version` and suggest a page reload.
 Use proper HTTP caching headers to avoid loading the old code, so that you'll never have such problems.
 ```

 ### Parallel update problem